 This evil darkened all our spirits.
 Yet immediately following this tragedy, two police officers were gunned down in Topeka.
 Then four fireman were wounded and two killed in New York.

 There were sadly other gun murders throughout the days leading up to Christmas.
 How many must have faced that “empty chair pain” in their decorated homes?
 This year truly was a “blue Christmas” for so many grieving families.

 Yet as I mentioned last week, the true reason for the season ever offers a glimmer of light that pierces all darkness.
 In Jesus’ birth, all humanity was given a hope for life beyond our few struggling, stumbling, often sorrowful years in this sinful world.

 In the baby Jesus, grace and mercy were bestowed upon all humankind.
 In His life, death and resurrection He has prepared a place in His Kingdom for each of us.
 Like Jesus, we too will rise from death to eternal life.
 So even as we grieve the dead we can celebrate that they continue living and loving children of God in His Kingdom where they await the ultimate arrival of all whom they left behind.

-In that “light of love” we still can celebrate and give thanks even under a shadow of sorrow.
+Page 2 of 2 - In that “light of love” we still can celebrate and give thanks even under a shadow of sorrow.
 The editorial cartoon of Dec.
 26 said it so well.
 In a picture of the holy family at Jesus birth, the caption read of Jesus: “The one Christmas light that never burns out.”
 Thanks be to God.

 For those of you who pray, I offer this post Christ-mass prayer that we pray every year during the days following the Feast of the Nativity: